belaalb/frameGAN/baselines/mocogan/README.md

 ### PIL 5.2.0

-	# Try both, but I think that the second is the correct one.
-	/home/$USER/anaconda2/envs/mocogan/bin/pip uninstall PIL
-	/home/$USER/anaconda2/envs/mocogan/bin/pip uninstall Pillow
+	/home/$USER/anaconda2/envs/mocogan/bin/pip install Pillow
-	# if you have problems with Pillow, uninstansll and install again.
+	# if you have problems with Pillow, uninstall and install it again.

 ### Tensorflow-gpu 1.4